Skip to main content

 • If proof of delivery matters, use Certified Mail.

-Source: USPS First‑Class Mail page (Proof of Delivery via Certified Mail). (https://www.usps.com/ship/first-class-mail.htm)
+Source: USPS First‑Class Mail page (Proof of Delivery via Certified Mail).
+(First Class Mail)

 ---